andres-fr/python3-template/README.md

 1. Confirm repo name
 2. Provide GitHub credentials
-3. Deploy only from ...?
-YES
+3. Deploy only from ... -> yes
-4. Encrypt API key: yes
+4. Encrypt API key -> yes

 Conveniently, this repo's `travis.yml` already provides structure for releasing into GitHub.
 You will, in any case, have to replace the credentials with your own ones.
 You can see how to do that here: `https://docs.travis-ci.com/user/deployment/releases#authenticating-with-an-oauth-token`.